openeuler-mirror/globalization/README-en.md

 English | [简体中文](./README-cn.md) | [Русский язык](./README.ru.md)
 # What is globalization
 This repo contains resources that promote the globalization of [the openEuler community](https://openeuler.org/en/).
-It is maintained by the G11N SIG, a group that aims to provide a smooth language and cultural experience to the openEuler Community.
+It is maintained by the G11N SIG, a group that aims to provide a smooth language and cultural experience to the community.
 ## How it will help
 ### Globalization basics
-Useful resources are offered in this repo to make you prepared for globalization:
+Useful resources are offered in this repo to help you get prepared for globalization:
 * Globalization principles
 * Standard localization processes
 * Cultural taboos